hammerlab/ketrew/src/doc/Developer_Documentation.md

 - `postgresql`: Ketrew uses a PostgreSQL database.
 - `js_of_ocaml`, `tyxml` (with `reactiveData`)

-and uses the `ocamlbuild` as a build system with the `solvuu-build` rule library, and the tool `ocamlify`.
+and uses `ocamlbuild` as a build system with the `solvuu-build` rule library, and the tool `ocamlify`.

 At runtime, Ketrew may use an `ssh` client (tested only with OpenSSH; but SSH